nlamprian/ArduinoPixel/firmware/README.md

 You need a level shifter to connect the STRIP pin (3.3V) on ESP32 to the DATA pin (5V) of the strip.
 Personally, I put together a single channel version of [this](https://www.sparkfun.com/products/12009) breakout board.

-The driver for the strip included in the repo is a refactored version of [this](https://github.com/MartyMacGyver/ESP32-digital-RGB-LED-drivers) library.

 API
 ===